 1. Heroin Use, a Top Concern in Washington State

 Heroin is among the top five drugs most abused in WA State.
 Heroin effects are quickly becoming one of the greatest drug threats in Washington State, along with methamphetamines.
-Spokesperson for the DEA, Jodie Underwood, stated that heroin in Washington is the number one drug threat today.
-With huge spikes in heroin related deaths due to overdoses, it has become a top priority to get heroin off the streets of cities in the state of Washington.
+The spokesperson for the DEA, Jodie Underwood, stated that heroin in Washington is the number one drug threat today.
+With huge spikes in heroin-related deaths due to overdoses, it has become a top priority to get heroin off the streets of cities in the state of Washington.
 Many of the heroin users today started heroin use because they could no longer access prescription opioid drugs.
 Heroin effects mimic that of some prescription drugs which are getting harder to obtain but perhaps the more important factor is that it’s cheaper.